Iliana Raeva: Biography

 She claimed all around silver at the 1981 World Championships, and tied with teammate Ignatova for the silver, one tenth of a point behind the winner Ralenkova.
 She won silver for hoop and ribbon, and bronze for the rope.
 She was third at the 1982 European Championships, picking up bronze in each apparatus final.

 She relied on style and artistry, rather than excessively complex moves, with her 1980 ribbon routine to Zorba the Greek and clubs routine to Tchaikovsky's Swan Lake, which remain outstanding examples of the sport.

 After retiring from active competition she married Bulgarian World Cup footballer Nasko Sirakov, and now runs her own gymnastics club "Iliana" in Bulgaria.
 In 1999, she became the Head of the Council of Coaches in the Bulgarian Rhythmic Gymnastics Federation.
 She led the Bulgarian team in the 2000 Olympic Games in Sydney.
 She was the coach of the Bulgarian Group, which won the bronze medal in the 2004 Summer Olympics in Athens.

+In 2012, she took over the management of the Bulgarian Rhythmic Gymnastics Federation.
+With Raeva at the helm, the Bulgarian team won a bronze medal for the second time and its first absolute Olympic title in the ensembles, as well as a vice-Olympic title in the individual competition for the second time in history.
+In October 2024, she was re-elected for a fourth consecutive term as president of the federation.